 We use top-of-the-line professional protective equipment (PPE), including masks, face shields, and gloves to limit any exposure to respiratory droplets.
 Additionally, we may ask you to use a mouthwash before we start treatment to sterilize the interior of your mouth.

 To discuss treatment for your urgent dental needs, or to make plans for your future cosmetic dentistry treatment options, get in touch with our team at Sunrise Dental of Spokane today.
-You can contact our Spokane and Spokane Valley, Washington, offices by giving us a call, or you can leave us a message online.
+You can contact our Spokane and Spokane Valley, Washington, offices by giving us a call today.